About the Journal

 Theory and Research Ready for Peer-Review

-Work presenting coherent theory, experimental findings, factual reports on current vaccine uses and policies, and civil debate within the scope of the journal as defined in our Jounal Summary are invited from all persons and entities — including those with disclosed vested interests.
+Work presenting coherent theory, experimental findings, factual reports on current vaccine uses and policies, and civil debate within the scope of the journal are invited from all persons and entities — including those with disclosed vested interests.
 A vested interest in promoting one or many vaccines does not disqualify the contribution so long as those conflicting interests are plainly disclosed and the requirements of civility and scholarship are met.
 With all the foregoing in mind, the journal will only publish peer-reviewed articles consisting of Original Research, Reviews, Occasional Editorials (solicited or volunteered), Commentaries (examining one or several previously published articles in IJVTPR), and Letters to the Editor.
 However, all of the submissions should incorporate empirical research grounded in sound theoretical reasoning, including computer modeling if used, and must also cite the most relevant, and most up to date references from the best qualified peer-reviewed sources.
-Style preferred is Elsevier - Harvard (with titles).
+Style preferred is American Psychological Association (APA) 7th edition, but multiple in text lists should be in chronological order, oldest to newest, not alphabetical.
 Except for the purpose of scholarly criticism, authors are advised not to cite any work where undisclosed biases (e.g., owed to funding or other forms of sponsorship) are either known or reasonably suspected of being in play.
 Citations of blogs, websites, government agencies, or other sources that either lack a peer-review process or that are known to publish researchers with undisclosed pecuniary biases, are not acceptable unless flagged appropriately and critiqued.
 For the competent sources cited, relevant theories and experimental findings need to be adequately interpreted and explained in the submission.
 The reference list should include active hyperlinks to the URLs of all entries and these entries should also be hyperlinked to the in text reference: this approach can be used in MS Word and makes omissions of references in the text and list at the end of the article a thing of the past.
 Authors are urged to use an appropriate search engine to track down a DOI or URL for every entry in their Reference list.